OVERVIEW

 • Range 2 octaves and a perfect 4th

-• Set A cloth bag, a fingering chart, and a maintenance leaflet come included for free with the purchase of each item
+• Set Each item is supplied with a cloth pouch, a fingering chart, and a maintenance leaflet

 POSITION OF THE HANDS / OFFSET FINGER HOLES

-The alto and low whistles that we usually produce have offset finger holes (as depicted in image A).
-This design aims to make the tone holes more easily reachable to your fingerpads, assuming you place your left hand above and your right hand below.
-If you want this offset to be inverted (image B, right hand above - left hand below) or the finger holes to be inline (image C), just let us know, and we will make the alto or low whistle that you need.
+Our tin whistles always have their finger holes placed inline, whereas our alto and low whistles usually have offset finger holes, as depicted in image A. This design aims to make the tone holes more easily reachable to your fingerpads, assuming you place your left hand above and your right hand below.
+If you need this offset to be inverted (image B: right hand above - left hand below) or the finger holes to be positioned inline (image C), just let us know so we can craft your instruments customized as you desire.

 A